 Remote End Char: The default value is 0D (Hex representation of <CR>).
-This means that the iServer sends <CR> after each temperature, humidity, and dewpoint value.
-This will be done only in Continuous mode.
+This means that the iServer sends <CR> after each temperature, humidity, pressure, and dewpoint value.
+This will be done either in Continuous or Command mode.

 This is how the data will appear on the host with 0D assigned: